 This precision and efficiency is also reflective in their Martial Arts; using as little energy to make a technique work.
 The most obvious example is their swordsmanship, where precision is key between life and death.
 When we think of this in terms of the Samurai wearing full armor on a battle field, the importance of efficiency of movement and limiting wasted energy becomes even more important (you learn to fight very efficiently wearing 60 lbs of armor).

-The last item of Japanese culture is hierarchy; much of the culture revolves around the “status” of an individual.
-Much of Japan’s history involved a caste system, or a system of classes that individuals were born into (i.e. a Feudal system).
+The last item we’ll mention of Japanese culture is hierarchy; much of the culture revolves around the “status” of an individual.
+Japan’s history involved a caste system, or a system of classes that individuals were born into (i.e. a Feudal system).
 Again we can see this in their language, as words are conjugated differently depending on the status of the speaker and the listener.

 Understanding these elements – and others – of the Japanese Culture will help you understand Japanese Martial Arts, since they are both intertwined.